Sitecore/Helix.Examples/examples/helix-basic-tds/README.md

 ## Prerequisites

 Ensure you have followed the steps listed on the [installation documentation](https://sitecore.github.io/Helix.Examples/install.html).
-This example uses Sitecore TDS, so you'll need to [install Sitecore TDS v6.0.0.14](https://www.teamdevelopmentforsitecore.com/Download/TDS-Classic) or higher.

 The Helix examples assume you have some experience with (or at least an understanding of) Docker container-based Sitecore development.
 For more information, see the [Sitecore Containers Documentation](https://containers.doc.sitecore.com).

+### Sitecore TDS

+This example requires you to [install Sitecore TDS v6.0.0.14](https://www.teamdevelopmentforsitecore.com/Download/TDS-Classic) or higher.
+If you do not have a license, you can [obtain a trial license](https://www.teamdevelopmentforsitecore.com/TDS-Classic/Free-Trial).

 ## Set TDS license environment variables